Pin or Unpin Folders to Quick Access

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer

-Step 3: Right-click anywhere on the empty space on your right, choose New and select DWORD (32-bit) Value.
+Step 3: Right-click anywhere on the empty space on your right, choose New, and select DWORD (32-bit) Value.
 Name it HubMode.

 Step 4: Double-click on the newly created DWORD and change its value to 1.
+Then, click OK.

+Restart your PC after this, and you’ll no longer see Quick Access in File Explorer.
 You can re-enable Quick Access at any point by following the same steps above and deleting the HubMode entry.

-Last updated on 28 February, 2022
+Last updated on 22 July, 2024

-The above article may contain affiliate links which help support Guiding Tech.
-However, it does not affect our editorial integrity.
-The content remains unbiased and authentic.
+The article above may contain affiliate links which help support Guiding Tech.
+The content remains unbiased and authentic and will never affect our editorial integrity.

 H, What I don’t like and wish I could fix is how when you click one of the items you’ve created in Quick Access, the cursor focus, if you will, changes to the actual folder in the folder tree.
 Sometimes I am moving or copying between QA items and I want to stay with the QA list in view.
 I hope that makes sense and someone will find how to change it back the way it was with Windows 10 and previous versions.